-Humynex builds the first cadaver-validated, think-aloud-annotated cognitive-motor training dataset for soft-tissue surgical robotics AI — starting with liposuction, from a surgeon who has performed it ten thousand times.
+Humynex builds the first cadaver-validated, think-aloud-annotated cognitive-motor training dataset for soft-tissue surgical robotics AI — developed from the expertise of a surgeon who has performed over 10,000 liposuction procedures.
+This dataset is currently in development.

 The surgical robotics market is scaling rapidly.
 The hardware exists.
 The AI frameworks exist.
 The missing layer is training data that captures why an expert surgeon makes each decision — not just what the instrument did.